title image for how to mak gnome shoes and boots

 Using Recycled items in this project

-n this tutorial, we will use Cricut vinyl tubes, that I will cut down and use as the frame of the boots.
+In this tutorial, we used Cricut vinyl tubes, that I cut down and used as the frame of the boots.
 The Cricut tubes are perfect because they are heavy-duty cardboard and will last for seasons to come, even after being packed away.

 I used a Cricut maker to cut the soles of my Gnome boots.
 I love using my Cricut, as It means I get a flawless, perfect cut every time.
 The sole pattern is available for you to download for both Cricut and anyone looking for the printable version.
-You will find the SVG as well as the printable pattern in my free resource library.
-If you need a password, just sign up for free access and one will be sent to you.
+You can find the SVG and the printable pattern in my free resource library.
+If you need a password, sign up for free access and one will be sent to you.

 Cutting the cardboard tubes